wmo-im/wis2box-training/documentation/docs/practical-sessions/monitoring-wis2-notifications.md

 ## Introduction

 The **Grafana dashboard** uses data from Prometheus and Loki to display the status of your wis2box.
-Prometheus store time-series data from the metrics collected, while Loki store the logs from the containers running on your wis2box-instance.
+Prometheus store time-series data from the metrics collected, while Loki store the logs from the containers running on your wis2box instance.
 This data allows you to check how much data is received on MinIO and how many WIS2 notifications are published, and if there are any errors detected in the logs.

-To see the content of the WIS2-notifications that are being published on different topics of your wis2box you can use the 'Monitor' tab in the **wis2box-webapp**.
+To see the content of the WIS2 notifications that are being published on different topics of your wis2box you can use the 'Monitor' tab in the **wis2box-webapp**.

 ## Preparation

 This section will use the "surface-based-observations/synop" dataset previously created in the [Configuring datasets in wis2box](/practical-sessions/configuring-wis2box-datasets) practical session.

-Login to you student VM using your SSH client (PuTTY or other).
+Login to your student VM using your SSH client (PuTTY or other).

 Make sure wis2box is up and running: